mikeferguson/ros2_cookbook/pages/colcon.md

 ## Build

-_colcon_ is used to build ROS2 packages in a workspace.
+_colcon_ is used to build ROS 2 packages in a workspace.

 Build all packages: